HectorRDB/condimentsPaper/README.md

 # Examples

-[The first vignette](https://hectorrdb.github.io/condimentsPaper//articles/Examples.html) is a list of all examples used in Figure 1 of the manuscript
+[The first vignette](https://hectorrdb.github.io/condimentsPaper//articles/Examples.html) is a list of all examples used in Figure 1 and S1 of the manuscript

 # Simulation

 [The second vignette](https://hectorrdb.github.iocondimentsPaper/Simulations.html) contains the code to run all simulations.
-It is not run here but instead loads the data from this package to generate the plots from Figure 2, Figure S1 and Figure S2.
+It is not run here but instead loads the data from this package to generate the plots from Figure 2, Figure S2-S5.

 # TGFB case study

 [The third vignette](https://hectorrdb.github.io/condimentsPaper/articles/TGFB.html) contains all the code to download the first dataset.
+It then loads the dataset from this package and conducts the analysis to generate Figures 3 and 4.

+# Fibrosis case study

-It then loads the dataset from this package and conducts the analysis to generate
+[The fourth vignette](https://hectorrdb.github.io/condimentsPaper/articles/Fibrosis.html) contains all the code to download the second dataset.
+It then loads the dataset from this package and conducts the analysis to generate Figures 5 and S6-7.
-Figures 3 and 4.

 # TCDD case study

-[The fourth vignette](https://hectorrdb.github.io/condimentsPaper/articles/TCDD.html) contains all the code to download the second dataset.
-It then loads the dataset from this package and conducts the analysis to generate
+[The fifth vignette](https://hectorrdb.github.io/condimentsPaper/articles/TCDD.html) contains all the code to download the second dataset.
+It then loads the dataset from this package and conducts the analysis to generate  Figures S8-9.
-Figures S3 and S4.

 # KRAS case study

-[The fifth and final vignette](https://hectorrdb.github.io/condimentsPaper/articles/KRAS.html) contains all the code to download the third dataset.
-It then loads the dataset from this package and conducts the analysis to generate
+[The sixth and final vignette](https://hectorrdb.github.io/condimentsPaper/articles/KRAS.html) contains all the code to download the third dataset.
+It then loads the dataset from this package and conducts the analysis to generate Figures S10-12.
-Figures 5, S5 and S6.